 The president is a member ex officio of all committees of the university faculty.
 Elections for positions filled by vote of the entire university faculty will be conducted using an electronic ballot.
 At the next-to-last regularly scheduled Faculty Senate meeting of the academic year, the slate of candidates for all vacancies is finalized, as specified in the description of the committees in R&P, to maintain full membership on each committee.
 A call for nominations is issued at least two weeks prior to this meeting.
 Nominations will also be solicited during the next-to-last Faculty Senate meeting.
 The "write-in" candidate option will be available for all vacancies.
 Working with each colleges' nominations committees, the executive committee of the Faculty Senate will organize the election using an electronic ballot within two weeks after the next- to-last Faculty Senate meeting.
 An email containing the link to the ballot and voting instructions will be sent to each voting member of the faculty.
 At least one week's time will be given for faculty members to cast their votes.
-The executive committee of the Faculty Senate will consult with the University Parliamentarian and the Office of Institutional Research in conducting the electronic election.
+The executive committee of the Faculty Senate in conducting the electronic election.
 The term of membership normally begins on July 1.